josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 We're told to stop writing code by hand, not because our code wasn't good enough, or because we were doing something wrong, but simply because…it isn't as fast.

-The focus has quietly (or perhaps loudly) shifted from our _output_ to our _tooling_—from the end product to the specifics of the sausage-making—which seems very much backwards.
+The focus has quietly (or perhaps loudly) shifted from our _output_ to our _process_—from the end product to the specifics of the sausage-making—which seems very much backwards.

 <CalloutPlusQuote>

-Many leaders are overlooking the total impact of work in favor of rubber-stamping the workflow—which strikes me as the modern equivalent of measuring productivity solely by time-at-desk.
+Many leaders are overlooking results in favor of rubber-stamping workflows—which strikes me as the modern equivalent of measuring productivity solely by time at-desk.

 </CalloutPlusQuote>